 Investment Management Club

 The MIT Sloan Investment Management Club (IMC) is dedicated to providing a forum for exchange of ideas and matching of talent between the Investment Management community, MIT Sloan alumni and current students.
 The IMC seeks to leverage MIT Sloan’s reputation in Finance and the extensive MIT Sloan alumni network in the Investment Management field to provide relationships and visibility to its partners and members.The IMC hosts a series of lectures and interactions with industry practitioners, stock pitch sessions, visits to investment management firms and helps to manage the relationship of recruiters with MIT Sloan.
-Additionally, through the Sloan Educational Trust Fund, the IMC provides hands-on experience to students in managing money.

 The MIT Sloan Marketing Club is committed to enhancing Sloan's brand and reputation as a premiere source of marketing talent and industry innovation.
 We work with esteemed faculty to prepare and educate the Sloan community in both fundamentals and trends, giving our students a marketing edge in theirfield of choice.
 The Marketing Club facilitates action-learning projects, highly esteemed guest lectures, and peer-led workshops all to cultivate marketing skill and savvy.